The Office is Open Again

 - In the treatment room: each room is cleaned thoroughly between patients, with sheets changed and surfaces wiped down.
 Place your personal belongings in the designated area, and sit only on the table.
 Avoid/minimize touching anything else in the room.
 If you enjoy being cozy and covered during your treatment, feel free to bring your own towel or small blanket.

 - Checkout: Please maintain 6ft distance with others in the reception area.
 The Office Manager may ask you to wait elsewhere if needed.
 You may abstain from signing your credit card receipts for the time being.
 As always, we’ll ask if you want your credit card receipt or a superbill.
-We still accept checks, but not cash during this time please.
+We still accept checks and cash.

 - Herb/supplement pickup: we are minimizing foot traffic in the clinic.
 If you don’t have an appointment but need supplies, please call/email to place and pay for your order, and we’ll let you know when it’s ready to pick up in the lock box.

-Your support and encouragement in the last couple months means the world to us.
+Your support and encouragement means the world to us.
 Oriental Health Solutions has joyously served the Triangle community for 16 years.
-We look forward to resuming our service!
+We are so happy to have resumed our service!

-The OHS Team: Dagmar, Fang, Ken, Michael, Toby, Larry, Karen, and Kathy
+The OHS Team: Dagmar, Fang, Ken, Michael, Toby, Karen, and Kathy

 We are following the guidance from the NC Governor’s office and the CDC in developing and implementing our Reopening practices.
 These procedures may be revised as knowledge and information become updated.